 There is a bit to learn if you want to effectively market your business with social media.
 You can find free social media training links on our Resources page when you are ready to jump into the social fray.

 Let’s talk about what it means to connect with your customers.
 Every time someone comes to your store or restaurant, visits your website or Facebook page, and every time they buy from you, they have a customer experience.
 (This applies to nonprofit organizations and municipalities, too where the customer is a donor, volunteer, client, community resident or vendor.)
 You have a lot of influence on whether they have a good experience or not.
 When customers have a good experience you have a great opportunity to encourage them to continue engaging with your business and building a long term relationship.

 There’s a new acronym–CX.
 Have you seen it?
-It stands for ‘Customer Experience’.
+Like we need more acronyms, right?
+This one stands for ‘Customer Experience’.
 When you are in business, customers make ALL the choices that determine your success.
 They choose whether or not to shop at your store or call your service; whether or not to buy from you; whether to recommend you to their friends or not; and they decide if or when they will return for more.
 The good news is that as a business owner, YOU make all the choices that determine your customers’ experience.

 The kind of experience your customers have with your business or brand goes a long way in determining whether they will be loyal or connect with your business.
 Of course we all know that if they have a bad experience they will engage as our biggest anti-fans ever.
 That’s where those bad reviews on Yelp and Facebook come from–that one person we ignored.
 Yikes.

 The Easiest Way to Lose